dherault/serverless-offline/README.md

 ### node.js

-Lambda handlers with `serverless-offline` for the `node.js` runtime can run in different execution modes and have some differences with a variety of pros and cons. they are currently mutually exclusive and it's not possible to use a combination, e.g. use `in-process` for one Lambda, and `worker-threads` for another.
+Lambda handlers with `serverless-offline` for the `node.js` runtime can run in different execution modes and have some differences with a variety of pros and cons.
+They are currently mutually exclusive and it's not possible to use a combination, e.g. use `in-process` for one Lambda, and `worker-threads` for another.
 It is planned to combine the flags into one single flag in the future and also add support for combining run modes.

 #### worker-threads (default)